ucrcsedept/course-support/module-2/module2revised.md

 * `mv [source file] [destination directory]` moves a file from one place to another, and can also be used to rename a file.
 * `rm` removes a file.
     * `rm -rf` removes a directory, and all files within it.
+* `g++ [target file(s)]` compiles a C++ source file, creating an executable with the name `a.out`.
+    * `g++ -o [executable name] [target file(s)]` compiles a C++ source file, creating an executable with the name `[executable name]`.

+Now that you know these commands, can you use them to organize your server space?
+Try making a different directory for each lab you work on, so you can reference each one quickly.
+If you already did one of your labs on the server, make a directory for it, and move the files in there using the commands above.

 > Note: Bash has a built in manual that shows you how to use a command and all the possible flags for it.
 You can use the `man` command (stands for manual), and do something like `man cd` in order to see the instructions for the `cd` command.
 You can also use the `--help` flag for most commands.